Democrat Colin Allred wins reelection to U.S. House in Texas' 32nd Congressional District - NewsBreak

 Related

-Republican Ryan Zinke wins election to U.S. House in Montana's 1st Congressional District
+Democrat Sydney Kamlager wins election to U.S. House in California's 37th Congressional District

-WASHINGTON (AP) — Republican Ryan Zinke wins election to U.S. House in Montana's 1st Congressional District.
+WASHINGTON (AP) — Democrat Sydney Kamlager wins election to U.S. House in California's 37th Congressional District.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

 Democrat Mark Kelly wins reelection to U.S. Senate from Arizona